IBM/ibm_zos_zosmf/_sources/modules/zmf_dataset_fetch.rst.txt

 dataset_src
-  Data set or the name of the PDS or PDSE member on the remote z/OS system to fetch.
+  Data set or the name of the PDS or PDSE member on z/OS system to fetch.

   This variable must consist of a fully qualified data set name.
 The length of the data set name cannot exceed 44 characters.

-  For example, specifying a data set like ``ZOSMF.ANSIBLE.DATA``, or a PDS or PDSE member like ``ZOSMF.ANSIBLE.PDS(MEMBER``).
+  For example, specifying a data set like ``ZOSMF.ANSIBLE.PS``, or a PDS or PDSE member like ``ZOSMF.ANSIBLE.PDS(MEMBER)``.

   | **required**: True